High-Dimensional Knockoffs Inference for Time Series Data: Appendix of Section

 For implementation, the target FDR level is set as $\tau^* = 0.2$, and the R packages \texttt{glmnet} and \texttt{randomForest} are used for calculating the Lasso estimates and the random forests MDA, respectively.
-We generate the approximate knockoff variables using the idea of the second-order approximation where we pretend that $\boldsymbol{x}_t$ had a multivariate Gaussian distribution, and then use equation (3) of \citep{FanDemirkayaLiLv2020} to simulate the knockoff variables from a conditional Gaussian distribution with the precision matrix estimated using the method developed in \citep{fan2016innovated}.
-Note that such knockoff variables have the first two moments approximately match the those of the original covariates and thus, this procedure is named as the second-order approximation.
-The TSKI Algorithm~\ref{Algorithm1} with subsampling parameter $q \in \{0, 1,2\}$, $\tau_{1}\in \{0.066, 0.1, 0.2\}$, and $\tau^* = 0.2$ is considered in our simulation.
+We generate the approximate knockoff variables using the idea of the second-order approximation~\citep{CandesFanJansonLv2018, FanDemirkayaLiLv2020}.
+Specifically, for the ideal scenario with a zero-mean random vector $\boldsymbol{x}$ given, we sample its knockoff vector from the multivariate Gaussian distribution (also see \eqref{ko.sampling.1})

+where $\Sigma = \mathbb{E}(\boldsymbol{x}\boldsymbol{x}^{\top})$, $\vec{s}\in\mathbb{R}^p$ denotes the tuning parameters, and diag$(\vec{s})$ is a diagonal matrix with diagonal entries in $\vec{s}$.
+Larger components of $\vec{s}$ imply that the resulting knockoff variables deviate more from the original features, thereby providing higher power in distinguishing them.
+Further details about this knockoff variable sampling procedure can be found in~\citep{CandesFanJansonLv2018, FanDemirkayaLiLv2020}.
+In practical applications, we provide an estimate of the precision matrix $\widehat{\Sigma}^{-1}$ using the full sample and the method developed in \citep{fan2016innovated}, and select $\vec{s} = (\widehat{s}, \dots, \widehat{s})^{\top}$ with $\widehat{s}$ the inverse of the maximum eigenvalue of $\widehat{\Sigma}^{-1}$.
+Notably, this method matches the first two moments of the original covariates and their knockoffs counterparts and is thus termed the second-order approximation method.
+The TSKI Algorithm~\ref{Algorithm1} with subsampling parameter $q \in \{0, 1\}$, $\tau^* = 0.2$, and $\tau_{1}= \tau^* /(q+1)$ is considered in our simulation.
 The R code for the simulation experiments is available in the online Supplementary Material.

-Let $\hat{S}$ be the set of selected features returned by the TSKI-LCD or TSKI-MDA.
-Then the empirical versions of the FDR and power are given by

-respectively, where the FDP stands for the false discovery proportion.
-The values of $(\beta, q, n)$ are included in both Tables~\ref{fig:arx}--\ref{fig:setarx} and we choose $\tau_{1} = \tau^*/(q+1)$.

-\subsection{Empirical performance of TSKI}
+\subsubsection{Empirical performance of TSKI}

-For all simulation experiments reported in Tables~\ref{fig:arx}--\ref{fig:setarx}, both TSKI-LCD and TSKI-MDA with $q>0$ control the FDR in finite samples at the target value of $\tau^*=0.2$, but at the cost of lower selection power compared to the case of $q=0$.
-In contrast, TSKI with $q=0$ (i.e., no subsampling) has FDR exceeding the target FDR level in Model~\ref{ARX1} when the sample size is small (i.e., $n=200$).
-When $q=2$ and the sample size is small, TSKI becomes overly conservative with both low FDR and low power in most cases, with the MDA based method suffering more severely.
+For all simulation experiments reported in Tables \ref{fig:setarx2} and \ref{fig:arx}, both TSKI-LCD and TSKI-MDA with $q=1$ control the FDR in finite samples at the target value of $\tau^*=0.2$, but at the cost of lower selection power compared to the case of $q=0$ (i.e., no subsampling).
+In contrast, TSKI with $q=0$ has FDR exceeding the target FDR level in some cases.